-Pursuant to 52 U.S.C. §20503(a), in addition to any other method of voter registration provided for under state law, each state shall establish procedures to register to vote in elections for Federal office (1) by application made simultaneously with an application for a motor vehicle driver's license; (2) by mail application in accordance with the standard federal registration form; and (3) by application in person.
+Pursuant to 52 U.S.C. § 20503(a), in addition to any other method of voter registration provided for under state law, each state shall establish procedures to register to vote in elections for Federal office (1) by application made simultaneously with an application for a motor vehicle driver's license; (2) by mail application in accordance with the standard federal registration form; and (3) by application in person.
 Application in person may occur at the appropriate registration site designated with respect to the residence of the applicant in accordance with state law; and at a Federal, state, or nongovernmental office designated under Section 20506 of the NVRA.
-52 U.S.C. §20503(a)(3).
+52 U.S.C. § 20503(a)(3).

 The term "voter registration agency" means an office designated under section 20506(a)(1) to perform voter registration activities.
-52 U.S.C. §20502.
-The state designates agencies for the registration of voters in election for Federal office subject to the requirements of the NVRA which include: (1) all offices in the state that provide public assistance and (2) all offices in the state that provide statefunded programs primarily engaged in providing services to persons with disabilities.
-52 U.S.C §20506(a)(2).
-Public assistance programs include the Supplemental Nutrition Assistance Program (SNAP), the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), the Temporary Assistance for Needy Families (TANF), Medicaid, and the State Children's Health Insurance Program (SCHIP).
+52 U.S.C. § 20502.
+The state designates agencies for the registration of voters in election for Federal office subject to the requirements of the NVRA which include: (1) all offices in the state that provide public assistance and (2) all offices in the state that provide state-funded programs primarily engaged in providing services to persons with disabilities.
+52 U.S.C. § 20506(a)(2).
+Public assistance program (SNAP), the Supplemental Nutrition Assistance Program (SNAP), the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), the Temporary Assistance for Needy Families (TANF), Medicaid, and the State Children's Health Insurance Program (SCHIP).

-In addition to the voter registration agencies set forth above, Section 7 provides that "each State shall designate other offices within the State as voter registration agencies" which "may include . . . [f]ederal and nongovernmental offices", 52 U.S.C \$20506(a)(2) (emphasis added), "with the agreement of such offices."
-Id. at (a)(3)(B)(ii).
+In addition to the voter registration agencies set forth above, Section 7 provides that "each State shall designate other offices within the State as voter registration agencies" which "may include . . . [f]ederal and nongovernmental offices" by agreement.
+52 U.S.C. § 20506(a)(2). (emphasis added).
 The only Federal office required to serve as a voter registration agency designated under subjection (a)(2) are Armed Forces recruitment offices.
-52 U.S.C \$20506(c)(2).
+52 U.S.C. § 20506(c) (2).
 States-not the Chief Executive-are to designate other those agencies.

 Section 7 requires designated offices to distribute information forms containing specific information concerning an individual's opportunity to vote, distribute voter registration application forms, assist applicants in completing voter registration forms (unless the applicant refuses such assistance), and accept completed voter registration application forms for transmittal to the appropriate state election official.
-In doing so, Section 7 agencies must ensure voter registration activities do not seek to influence an applicant's party registration, display any such political preference or party allegiance, make any statement or action with the purpose of effect of discouraging an applicant from registering to vote, or make any statement or action that leads an applicant to believe that registering to vote or not vote has any bearing on the availability of circumstances.
-No policies and procedures have been made available to confirm these safeguards required by Congress have been implemented to protect voters from abuse by agencies in their unlawful attempt to implement Executive Order 14019.
-52 U.S.C. §20506(a)(4)-(6).
+52 U.S.C. § 20506(a)(4) and 52 U.S.C. § 20506(a)(6).

-The states, not the executive branch of the federal government, determine what offices it shall designate as Section 7 voter registration agencies.
+The states, not the executive branch of the federal government, determine what offices it shall designate as a Section 7 voter registration agency.
 Amici state legislatures have enacted laws and designated agencies in conformance with Section 7 of the NVRA.
-Under no circumstances have those state legislatures voluntarily agreed to designate a federal agency as a voter registration agency.
+Under no circumstances have those state legislatures voluntarily agreed to designate a federal office as a voter registration agency.

 Executive Order 14019 demands federal agencies, to the greatest extent practicable, to formally notify the states in which the agency provides services that it would agree to a designation under the NVRA.
 However, this is not merely harmless outreach.
-President Biden's Order directs federal agencies to consider other ways to expand access to voter registration and election information "as appropriate and consistent with applicable law" to distribute voter information forms and to register persons to vote outside the confines of 52 U.S.C §20506(a)(2).
+President Biden's Order directs federal agencies to consider other ways to expand access to voter registration and election information "as appropriate and consistent with applicable law" to distribute voter information forms and to register persons to vote outside the confines of 52 U.S.C. § 20506(a)(2).
 To that end, the head of each federal agency shall submit to the Assistant to the President for Domestic Policy a strategic plan outlining the ways to circumvent NVRA regulations to promote voter registration and voter participation.